 Many of our region’s farmers sell their bountiful harvest to local restaurants and grocers either directly or through wholesale distributors.
 Dollars spent purchasing local products means more money is staying in our local economy, benefiting the region as a whole.
 The positive economic impacts of us all buying local are real, documented, and worth keeping transparent and truthful.

 Next time you eat out or go shopping, look for the “Rooted in Appalachia” logo in businesses or on product labels.
 Rooted in Appalachia was developed by Abingdon Convention and Visitors Bureau and Appalachian Sustainable Development that celebrates our heritage and promotes the use of local foods in restaurants and other community businesses.
 “Rooted in Appalachia” is a program for local businesses to verify that their claims are valid, ensuring that you can trust that the product you are buying is supporting local farmers.
 You can read more about our farmers and buyers on the website, www.rootedinappalachia.com.
 If an item is labeled as “local,” the business should be proud to tell you its source.
 The more you ask what’s local, the more likely it will be offered and the more transparency there will be for us consumers.

 We have a rich heritage of agriculture in our region, though today we have many more food choices than our grandparents did.
-The greatest choice, still today, is to be honest.
+The greatest choice, still today, is, to be honest.
 We’re proud of being rooted in Appalachia, through history, family, work, and food.
-It benefits us all to grow, eat, and serve local.
+It benefits us all to grow, eat, and serve locally.
 “Rooted in Appalachia” honestly carries the food heritage of our past into the future, connecting residents and visitors of southwest VA and northeast TN with a vibrant and thriving food culture.

 Consumers that are Rooted in Appalachia: